 People may be gearing up to go back to school, but we are continuing to have a fantastic summer on a budget.
-One of my favorite cities to travel to on the east coast is Philadelphia, and not only because my best friend lives here (hi Brenda).
+One of my favorite cities to travel to on the east coast is Philadelphia, not only because my best friend lives here (hi, Brenda).
 Philly is surprisingly affordable, and a trip here doesn’t have to cost an arm and a leg.
-In fact, you can easily enjoy the best of Philly on a budget.
+You can easily enjoy the best of Philly on a budget.

-To help you out, we’ve compiled our recommendations for how you can spend a day avoiding the common tourist traps, but fully enjoying the best of Philly for under $50.
+To help you out, we’ve compiled our recommendations for how to spend a day avoiding the typical tourist traps, but thoroughly enjoying the best of Philly for under $50.

 Best of Philly Brunch Spot: JJ Bootleggers